 This brings up several fascinating questions, such as why is the estate counsel again legally advising Ted as if he were his personal counsel while retained by the estate as counsel and purported Personal Representative?
-Then the question becomes if estate counsel and Personal Representatives Tescher & Spallina P.A., Tescher and Spallina were aware that this lawsuit was being filed on an assets of the state, why have they not filed a response on behalf of the beneficiaries of the estate to protect their interests???
-The conflicting relationship between Tescher, Spallina and Ted has already been exposed in the Petition already filed with this Court and this adds additional circumstantial evidence at this point of a special relationship that exists between Ted and Tescher & Spallina P.A., Tescher and Spallina, whereby they are acting in concert in all these of these alleged crimes taking place.
+Then the question becomes if estate counsel and Personal Representatives Tescher & Spallina P.A., Tescher and Spallina were aware that this lawsuit was being filed on an assets of the Estate, why have they not filed a response on behalf of the Beneficiaries of the estate to protect their interests???
+The conflicting relationship between Tescher, Spallina and Ted has already been exposed in the Petition already filed with this Court, Pages 88-94, Section “XIX.
+CONFLICTS OF INTEREST BY PERSONAL REPRESENTATIVES, ESTATE COUNSEL AND TRUSTEES DISCOVERED” and this adds additional circumstantial evidence of a special relationship that exists between Ted and Tescher & Spallina P.A., Tescher and Spallina, whereby they are acting in alleged criminal conspiracy in all of the alleged crimes taking place.

 JNL states, “However, Ted Bernstein could not locate (nor could anyone else) a copy of the Bernstein Trust.
 Accordingly, on January 8, 2013, Reassure, successor to Heritage, responded to Ted Bernstein's counsel [Tescher & Spallina P.A.] stating: In as much as the above policy provides a large death benefit in excess of $1.6 million dollars and the fact that the trust document cannot be located, we respectfully request a court order to enable us to process this claim.”
-That on the first FAILED attempt to convert the benefits through this type of scheme, Tescher & Spallina P.A., Tescher, Spallina, Ted and Pam proposed the SAMR scheme for the beneficiaries to sign and then they stated they would file it with this Court for approval and an order to then take to the carrier.
-Petitioner and Petitioner’s children counsel refused to sign the SAMR without first having all a copy of the Policy, a copy of the trusts involved, a copy of all loans against the policies and more, yet were refused these documents by Tescher & Spallina, Tescher, Spallina, Pam, Ted and Heritage despite repeated requests, therefore Petitioner never executed a signature on the SAMR and believed the issue was dropped.
+That on the first FAILED attempt to convert the benefits through this type of scheme, Tescher & Spallina P.A., Tescher, Spallina, Ted and Pam proposed the SAMR scheme for the Beneficiaries to sign and then they stated they would file the SAMR Trust with this Court for approval and an order to then take to the carrier.
+Petitioner and Petitioner’s children counsel refused to sign the SAMR without first having a copy of the Policy, a copy of the trusts involved, a copy of all loans against the policies and more, yet Petitioner and Petitioner’s children counsel were both refused these documents by Tescher & Spallina, Tescher, Spallina, Pam, Ted and Heritage despite repeated requests, therefore Petitioner never executed a signature on the SAMR and believed the issue was dropped.

 JNL further states, “Presently, the Bernstein Trust still has not been located.
 Accordingly, Jackson is not aware whether the Bernstein Trust even exists, and if it does whether its title is the ‘Simon Bernstein Insurance Trust dated 6/21/1995, Trust,’ as captioned herein, or the ‘Simon Bernstein Trust, N.A.’, as listed as the Policy's contingent beneficiary (or otherwise), and/or if Ted Bernstein is in fact its trustee.
 In conjunction, Jackson has received conflicting claims as to whether Ted Bernstein had authority to file the instant suit on behalf of the Bernstein Trust.”